Jeep Cherokee Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Jeep Cherokee are $1,610 a year including full coverage.
-Comprehensive insurance costs approximately $308 a year, collision insurance costs $582, and liability insurance is estimated at $520.
-A liability-only policy costs approximately $592 a year, and high-risk insurance costs $3,488 or more.
-Teenage drivers cost the most to insure at up to $6,130 a year.
+U.S. average insurance rates for a Jeep Cherokee are $1,610 a year for full coverage insurance.
+Comprehensive insurance costs around $308, collision costs $582, and liability coverage is $520.
+Liability-only insurance costs around $592 a year, with high-risk driver insurance costing $3,488 or more.
+Teen drivers pay the highest rates at $6,130 a year or more.

 Average premium for full coverage: $1,610

-Prices are based on $500 deductible amounts, 30/60 bodily injury liability limits, and includes uninsured motorist and medical coverage.
-Prices are averaged for all 50 U.S. states and Cherokee trim levels.
+Rates are based on $500 physical damage deductibles, split liability limits of 30/60, and includes medical and uninsured motorist coverage.
+Estimates are averaged for all 50 states and for different Cherokee trim levels.

-For the average 40-year-old driver, Jeep Cherokee insurance rates range from the low end price of $592 for the bare minimum liability coverage to a high of $3,488 for a driver who requires high-risk insurance.
+For a 40-year-old driver, Jeep Cherokee insurance prices go from as low as $592 for just liability coverage to a much higher rate of $3,488 for coverage for higher-risk drivers.

 Use the form below to get customized rates for your location.